 road_lengths_by_statelayers in QGIS.
 Run the Package Layers processing algorithm.

 results.gpkg.
 Click Run.

 results.gpkgback in QGIS.
 Now that all loaded layers are from a single geopackage, we can save the project.
 Go to Project → Save To → GeoPackage.

 results.gpkgfile.
 Click the Refresh button in the Browser panel and expand the

 calculate_road_lenghtsmodel under Models.
 Right-click and select Edit Model.

 GeoPackage is a flexible and versatile format that is adopted across QGIS.
 You saw how you can package all relevant information about your project inside a single file.
 Following these practices of saving your models along with source data ensures no information is lost.
 It also ensures you have well documented workflows that are reproducible by you in the future or by anyone with whom you have shared your data.

-This course material is licensed under a Creative Commons Attribution-NonCommercial 4.0 International License.
-You are free to use the material for any non-commercial purpose.
-Kindly give appropriate credit to the original author.
+This workshop material is licensed under a Creative Commons Attribution 4.0 International (CC BY 4.0).
+You are free to re-use and adapt the material but are required to give appropriate credit to the original author as below: